ricsanfre/pi-cluster/docs/_docs/logging-forwarder-only.md

 ---
-title: Log collection, aggregation and distribution (Agent)
+title: Log collection, aggregation and distribution (Forwarders-only architecture)
-permalink: /docs/logging-sidecar-agent/
+permalink: /docs/logging-forwarder-only/
 description: How to deploy fluentbit or fluentd to collect all kubernetes logs and load them to ES.
-Sidecar/agent deployment pattern as alternative to forwarder/aggregator pattern.
+Forwarder-only deployment pattern as alternative to forwarder/aggregator pattern.
-last_modified_at: "30-06-2022"
+last_modified_at: "17-07-2022"
 ---

-Both fluentbit and fluentd can be deployed as sidecar/agent.
+Both fluentbit and fluentd can be deployed as forwarder-only.
 Both of them can be deployed as daemonset on kubernetes nodes using the official helm charts.

 ## Fluentd-based Agent